adriatic13/springboard/dsct_capstone1/README.md

-##  Detection of smiles in images of faces
+##  Detection of smiles in face images

 This repository contains files related to the Springboard Data Science Career Track Capstone Project #1.